BentoGambin/FaithForge-64x/README.md

     Shader Configs
       Chocapic13's & Loop v2:
-        POM depth Write: false (bugs out some models, mainly apotheosis bookshelves, if apotheosis is not present, it can probably be left as true);
+        POM depth Write: false (bugs out some models, mainly apotheosis bookshelves and fansmod, if both are not present, it can probably be left as true);

     Resourcepacks (by load order):
       Faifhforge